Skip to content

 For the Professional exam, participants should have at least 2 years of experience.
 Topics include continuous improvement, migration planning, cost control, design for new solutions, and design for organizational complexity.

-While AWS Certified Solutions Architect is one of the top-paying certifications, it’s also one of the most affordable.
+While AWS certification is a top-paying credential, it’s also one of the most affordable options.
 The Associate exam costs just $150, while the Professional option is $300.

 As the cloud and cloud computing continue to become more popular, it’s no surprise that more sysadmins are leveling up their cloud knowledge.
 The CCSP cloud security certification is globally recognized and shows that you’ve mastered the advanced technical skills and knowledge to build and maintain cloud applications and infrastructure.